Be Positive About Negative Reviews on Social Media

 Respond to the Review

-Unless the complainant is simply a troll trying to stir up trouble (and yes, this sort of creature does exist on social media platforms) the people who throw shade at your company really are unhappy and often, for good cause.
-It is vital to sort through your unhappy customer’s emotional negativity and discern exactly what the problem is.
-If your product or service is flawed, it’s something you should want to know.
+Unless the complainant is simply a troll trying to stir up trouble, the people who throw shade at your company really are unhappy and often, for good cause.
+It is vital to sort through your unhappy customer's emotional negativity and discern exactly what the problem is.
+If your product or service is flawed, it's something you should want to know.
 Your client is doing you a favour by telling you, instead of all his friends, family and followers.
 If it really is a troll, don't worry, people are smart enough to recognize a troll.
 They certainly have been on the receiving end of one before and will empathize with you if you respond to them compassionately, and not to start an argument.

 Your company is important to you and it hurts when someone attacks it.
 The natural reaction is to get your back up and defend your precious business to the last breath.
 That won't help, unfortunately, but will only make the situation worse.
 Instead, having listened carefully to the complaint, try and put yourself in the customer's shoes.
 What would you expect from the company if you were in his position?
 What is he asking for?
 Is it reasonable?
 Is it worth less than the bad publicity might cost you if the problem goes viral?
 It is important to stay focused on solving the customer's problem and demonstrating your willingness to react fairly.